Visit the Florida Supreme Court Emergency Orders page for more information on hurricane-related orders for impacted Florida circuits.

 Florida Lawyers Helpline at 1-833-351-9355 is a free, confidential 24/7 lawyers helpline available for Florida Bar members to call and speak to mental health professionals.
 Calls to 1-833-351-9355 are unlimited.

-Disaster Relief Hotline: The Florida Bar Young Lawyers Division, in conjunction with the ABA Young Lawyers Section and Federal Emergency Management Agency, is working to activate the Disaster Relief Hotline, 1-866-550-2929, to provide basic civil legal services for people who cannot otherwise afford representation.
+Disaster Relief Hotline: After storm, The Florida Bar Young Lawyers Division, in conjunction with the ABA Young Lawyers Section and Federal Emergency Management Agency, activates the Disaster Relief Hotline, 1-866-550-2929, to provide basic civil legal services for people who cannot otherwise afford representation.

 Mass Disaster Consumer Pamphlet: The Florida Bar’s consumer pamphlet for victims of mass disasters provides guidance for consumers on who to contact for legal assistance and how to protect their legal rights (En español aquí).
 The Bar also has pamphlets on homeowners’ insurance and rights and duties of tenants and landlords that could offer important information to people affected by the storm.

-Florida Department of Financial Services: The MyFloridaCFO website is posting public service announcements, advisories and consumer resources.
-Check their website for the latest consumer information.
+Florida Department of Financial Services: The MyFloridaCFO website posts public service announcements, advisories and consumer resources.
+It also operates Florida’s Insurance Helpline, 1-77-MY-FL-CFO, or online at Get Insurance Help.

 Legal complaints: If you feel you have been unfairly treated by a lawyer, contact The Florida Bar’s Attorney Consumer Assistance Program (ACAP) at 866-352-0707.
 The Florida Bar is responsible for prosecuting unethical lawyers for sanctions to be imposed by the Supreme Court of Florida.